johnwhitington/ocaml-main-program-in-c/README.md

 2. Run `build`.
 This builds the static and dynamic library (if on Windows) and test links them.
-It outputs the linker and link flags used for static building.
+It outputs the linker and link flags used for static and dynamic linking.

 3. Run `clean` to clean up everything except the executable(s)

 For example, as shipped, we build libprog.a and (on windows) libprog.dll.
+It will build main(.exe) (statically linked) on all platforms and main-shared.exe (relying on the .dll) on Windows.